M-Chimiste/TheseusInsight/README.md

 - **React** frontend built with Vite and Material UI, served from the backend in production.
 - **Real‑time progress** streaming over WebSockets for long running tasks.
 - **PostgreSQL database** (with pgvector) for storing papers, runs and configuration data.
-- **Semantic similarity search** via vector embeddings for advanced paper discovery.
+- **Advanced search capabilities** including semantic similarity via vector embeddings and hybrid search combining semantic understanding with keyword precision.
 - **Flexible LLM and TTS providers** including OpenAI, Anthropic, Gemini, Ollama, Polly and KokoroTTS.
 - **Dockerfile and Compose setup** to run the entire application in containers.